Jimalalud: Economy

 The annual regular revenue of Jimalalud for the fiscal year of 2016 was ₱86,004,882.49, according to the record from the Bureau of Local Government Finance.

 Culture

 Hambabalud Festival

 Each 13-15th day of January, the town celebrated its annual fiesta with "Sinulog de Jimalalud" as one of the highlight event.
 The pageantry of its revived Sinulog keeps Jimalalud's religious and cultural heritage alive in a colorful way.
 Fiesta time and other special occasions usually bring on the town's stallions for the exciting, if brutal, spectacle of the Paaway sa Kabayo.

 Education

-There are 3 high school in the town, the nationally funded Jimalalud National High School in South Poblacion with extension in Baranggay Tamao & Owacan National High School, and Infant King Academy manage by Religious of the Virgin Mary (RVM).
+The public schools in the town of Jimalalud are administered by two school districts under the Schools Division of Negros Oriental.